pkdevboxy/features/README.md

 Upon successful experimentation with this new top-level repository, we'll determine a plan for properly migrating existing design docs so as to avoid any long term overlap between these two approaches.

 There are also similarities between the feature specs' "executable" _Usage_ sections and the way Gradle [user guide samples](https://docs.gradle.org/nightly/userguide/sample_list.html) work.
 One future possibility is a unification of feature specs and samples, but any decisions or plans to this effect will be deferred until after sustained successful experimentation with this repository.

-## See also

-For more information, see [how to write a feature spec](https://github.com/gradle/flow/wiki/How%20to%20write%20a%20feature%20spec) in the [Gradle Flow wiki](https://github.com/gradle/flow/wiki).